 Highlights

-Palace architectures such as Forbidden City (China) and Kyng-bokkung (Korea).
-The magnificent figure is gorgeous.
-Due to the influence of dramas and music, there is also a growing interest in Chinese and Korean culture.
-On the other hand, there are few opportunities to learn about the craftsmen who support the architectural culture of China and Korea and the spirit of manufacturing.
+Palace buildings such as Forbidden City (China) and Kyng-bokkung (South Korea).
+Its magnificent appearance is gorgeous.
+Due to the influence of drama and music, there is also a growing interest in Chinese and Korean culture.
+On the other hand, there is little opportunity to learn about the artisans who support the architectural culture of China and Korea and their "manufacturing spirit".

-This exhibition introduces three masters representing countries in Japan, China and South Korea.
-Forbidden City, Kyng-bokkung, and Yakushi-ji Temple are the highest artisans associated with East Asia's leading architecture.
-In this exhibition, powerful architectural models, carpentry tools, blueprints, etc. designed by the masters will come together across the sea, highlighting each "arm highlight".
-In addition, while interlacing the words of the masters, we will approach the spirits of the masters that have been handed down to Japan, China and South Korea, and create a place where the skills and hearts of the masters in the three countries can interact.
+In this exhibition, three masters representing each country in Japan, China and South Korea.
+Forbidden City, Kyng-bokkung, and Yakushi-ji Temple are the highest artisans related to architecture that represent East Asia.
+In this exhibition, powerful architectural models, carpentry tools, blueprints, etc., created by the ridges, will come together across the sea, highlighting each of the highlights of the arms.
+In addition, while interweaving the words of the masters, we approach the spirits of the masters that have been handed down in Japan, China and South Korea, and create a place where the skills and hearts of the masters of the three countries can interact.

-China has been driving the architectural culture of East Asia.
-In particular, Forbidden City in Beijing boasts the highest scale and design.
-The National Palace Museum inherits the building, has a repair organization, and conveys the skills of the craftsmen who built Forbidden City.
-Here, we introduce the design and architectural techniques that created Forbidden City through the work of Lee Eng Lei, who has been working on repairing the buildings of the Imperial Palace since the 1970s.
+China has led the architectural culture of East Asia.
+Among them, the Forbidden City in Beijing boasts the highest scale and design.
+The National Palace Museum inherits the building, has a repair organization, and conveys the skills of the craftsmen who built the Forbidden City.
+Here, we will introduce the design and architectural techniques that created Forbidden City through the work of Lee Eigau, who has been working on repairing the building of the palace since the 1970s.

-Lee Eikaku / Born in 1955.
-Entered the National Palace Museum in 1975, and since 2000 he has been involved in the repair and restoration business within the National Palace Museum as the chief of the Center for Repair and Repair (currently the Department of Repair and Crafts).
+Lee Eikaku was born in 1955.
+He entered the National Palace Museum in 1975, and since 2000 he has been working on repair and restoration projects within the National Palace Museum as the chief of the Koken Repair Center (currently the Department of Repair and Crafts).

 Various planes

-In 1962, Hideshi Shintaka, who participated in the dismantling and repair of Takashi Remon (Nandaimon) in Seoul and decided to become a master of Oki in earnest, was recently Korea's palace construction, including Changkeigu, Changdegu, and Kyng-bokkung.
-It is exactly the Oki Takumi representing Korea, who is responsible for the construction of the palace.
-This section introduces Korean architectural techniques that have been developed differently from Japan while learning from China through full-scale structure models of Osako power with splendid structure sculptures, structural models, and architectural rituals.
+In 1962, he participated in the demolition and repair of Takashi Reimon (Namdaemun) in Seoul and wanted to become a master of Oki in earnest, and in recent years Korean palaces such as Changqinggu, Changdegu, Kyng-bokkung, etc. He is a representative Oki craftsman of Korea.
+We will introduce Korean architectural techniques that have developed differently from Japan while learning from China through the full-size braid model of Osako power with brilliant braid sculptures, structural models, and architectural rituals.

-Shin-Uss / Born in 1941.
-At the age of 17, he proceeded to the carpenter's road, and in 1975 he served as an Oki Takumi for the first time in the restoration work of Suwon Kashiro Choanmon.
+Shin Uns (born in 1941) At the age of 17, he went on the carpenter's road, and in 1975, he worked as Oki Takumi for the first time in the restoration work of Suweon Hua Castle Choanmon.
 Designated as Important Intangible Cultural Property No. 74 in 1991.

 Mitsuo Ogawa